JK Rowling ‘feeling sick’ along with other notable faces after Rushdie stabbed

 “Right now my thoughts are with his loved ones.
 We are all hoping he is okay.”

-Renowned American author of horror and fantasy novels King said: “I hope Salman Rushdie is okay.”
+Renowned American author of horror and fantasy novels King added: “I hope Salman Rushdie is okay.”

+Nick Barley, director of Edinburgh International Book Festival, said: “As we open this year’s Edinburgh International Book Festival, we send love and best wishes to Salman Rushdie.

+“Salman visited us last in 2019 and joined us online last year.
+We are inspired by his courage and are thinking of him at this difficult time.

 Journalist and author of Empireland, Sathnam Sanghera, tweeted: “Passage from Midnight’s Children in my last ever exam.
 Poster of The Moor’s Last Sigh had place on my (pretentious) student bedroom wall.
 Quote from Satanic Verses opens Empireland.